The

 To wind the coils you need the wire supplied, some sellotape,

 scissors, ordinary paper and some glue.
-The process in shown
+The process in shown in

-another about 20mm wide by 100mm long.
-The tubes are formed
+20mm wide by 100mm long.
+The tubes are formed by applying glue to

-by applying glue to two thirds of the length of the paper and
+two thirds of the length of the paper and wrapping it loosely

-wrapping it loosely around the ferrite rod.
-The tubes need
+around the ferrite rod.
+The tubes need to be able to slide

-to be able to slide up and down on the rod, so don't wrap it too
+up and down on the rod, so don't wrap it too tightly.
+It's best to

-tightly.
-It's best to leave the glue to dry before winding
+leave the glue to dry before winding the wire on so that the tube

-rod.
-The wire is secured at one end of the paper former with
+doesn't crush and bind on the rod.
+The wire is secured at one end

-a thin strip of tape and then for the larger main coil, wind 50
+of the paper former with a thin strip of tape and then for the

-turns onto the tube.
-The aerial coupling coil requires just
+larger main coil, wind 50 turns onto the tube.
+The aerial coupling

-the wire around by hand, because winding it around puts a twist in
+than winding the wire around by hand, because winding it around

-the wire.
-Again, you need to wind the turns just tightly
+puts a twist in the wire.
+Again, you need to wind the turns just

-strip of tape holds the far end of the wire in place.
+thin strip of tape holds the far end of the wire in place.
 If you

 lose exact count of the number of turns don't worry.
-It need
+It need only

-only be approximate.
+be approximate.

 Update: The